hathibelagal-dev/desktop4mistral/README.md

 - Interactive chat interface with Mistral LLMs
 - Support for multiple Mistral models with easy switching
-- Custom FiraCode font for better code readability
-- Markdown support for formatted responses
+- Full Markdown support.
-- Command system (e.g., `/read` to fetch any local file or webpage, `wiki_search` to search Wikipedia, etc)
+- Command system (e.g., `/read` to fetch any local file or webpage, `wiki_search` to search Wikipedia, etc).
-- Threaded responses to maintain UI responsiveness
+- Use `/save_markdown` to save your entire chat as a markdown file, which you could use in other tools, like Obsidian.

+## Commands

+Desktop4Mistral supports several commands.

+- `/read` to read a local or remote file.
+Can also be used to reload a previous chat session.
+- `/git` to read a github repository
-- Keyboard shortcuts (Ctrl+Enter to send messages)
+- `/wiki_search` to search Wikipedia
-- Dark theme with color-coded messages (User, System, Assistant)
+- `/wiki_id` to look up the contents of a Wikipedia page
+- `/save` to save the entire chat session as a JSON file
+- `/save_markdown` to save the entire chat session as a markdown file
+- `/talk` to turn talking `on` or `off`.
+Uses Kokoro as the TTS model.
+You can expect reasonable performance on most hardware.

 ## Screenshots